pezy-computing/flgen/README.md

 ### Ruby

 FLGen is written in [Ruby](https://www.ruby-lang.org) programing language and its required version is 3.0 or later.
-Before using FLGen, you need to install Ruby before using FLGen.
-See [this page](https://www.ruby-lang.org/en/downloads/) for further details.
+You need to install Ruby before using FLGen.
+See [this page](https://www.ruby-lang.org/en/documentation/installation/) for further details.

 ### Install FLGen